ijakenorton/search/README.md

 ## To Run

 To run simple run the executable
- `./bin/parser`
+Default will parse file `./wsj.xml` otherwise pass the file path to ./bin/parser as the first cmdline arg `./bin/parser`

  `./bin/indexer`
 For the search_engine an example run would be
 ```